PaulFrankling/proper_clobber/README.md

 Each product has its own Product Detail page and presents its image in a larger form.
 Clicking on the image creates a new tab with a full screen image of the product.

 The page also presents the products name, price, description, category and rating.
 As well as, a select box for the user to choose a size for the product and a quantity box for the user to potentially purchase more of the same item.
+There is an 'Add To Basket' button as well, which adds the item to the basket.

+> The quantity box only allows the user to add up to ten items at a time.
+I researched a few clothing websites and found this to be a common maximum amount.

 ### Basket page

+If the user hasn't added an item to the basket, they are given the option of being guided back to the products page with a 'Continue Shopping' CTA button.

 ### Checkout page